mdx-js/mdx/docs/index.md

 MDX combines the power of [Markdown][md] with the expressivity of [JSX][jsx].
 This makes writing long form content and using components a blast.
-In essence, it's full-fledged JSX in Markdown.
+It's JSX in Markdown.

 ## Why?

-Before MDX, the benefits of writing Markdown were lost when integrating with JSX.
+Before MDX, some of the benefits of writing Markdown were lost when integrating with JSX.
 Implementations were often template string-based which required lots of escaping and other cumbersome syntax.

-MDX seeks to make writing with Markdown _and_ JSX simpler while still being more expressive.
+MDX seeks to make writing with Markdown _and_ JSX simpler while being more expressive.
-The possibilities are endless when you combine components (they can even by dynamic or load data) with the simplicity of Markdown for long-form content.
+The possibilities are endless when you combine components (that can even be dynamic or load data) with the simplicity of Markdown for long-form content.

 ## Try it